 It is not always the massive enmeshment with the collective what we seek, even less to subjugate our individuality and personal will to become “egoless”.
 Instead, our soul as a whole craves our self acceptance as loving authentic balanced individuals.
 Once we achieve that inner wholeness with all parts of ourselves, in all timelines and spacelines, in all incarnations in the now moment, we become love and bliss itself in a physical body that radiates light by itself.
 Far from becoming egoless, we evolve into a state of healthy individual egohood, connected by loving threads of light to the hearts of other individuals and Earth itself.
 We know that we belong everywhere, any time and we feel it from inside.

-Karla Damarelya Segura is an artist, healer and researcher in the area of natural resource management.
+Karla Crystalika is an artist, healer and researcher in the area of natural resource management.